mkbabb/parse-that/docs/tranches/B/coordination/NOVELTY-PASS-REGISTRY-AND-EXPERIMENT-LAW-2026-08-01.md

 [`../audit/NOVELTY-N1-A4-OWNER-AUDIT-2026-08-01.md`](../audit/NOVELTY-N1-A4-OWNER-AUDIT-2026-08-01.md).
 Algorithmic novelty is separately rejected by [`../research/N-IETM-PRIOR-ART-ADJUDICATION-2026-08-01.md`](../research/N-IETM-PRIOR-ART-ADJUDICATION-2026-08-01.md).
-The committed-pin, active-N2, and CSS C3/C4 dependency chronology is [`PARSER-CSS-RESUMPTION-SAFE-BOUNDARY-2026-08-01.md`](PARSER-CSS-RESUMPTION-SAFE-BOUNDARY-2026-08-01.md).
+The committed-pin and CSS C3/C4 dependency chronology is [`PARSER-CSS-RESUMPTION-SAFE-BOUNDARY-2026-08-01.md`](PARSER-CSS-RESUMPTION-SAFE-BOUNDARY-2026-08-01.md).
+Its active-N2 wording is historical and superseded by the N2-F0 owner ruling above.

 Canonical product encoding must preserve: